Serge

 Click this link to schedule an appointment.

-If you're not currently a client of our firm, it’s important to note that as a CFP® regulated by the Securities and Exchange Commission, I must avoid offering personal advice to non-clients.
-Instead, we focus on providing financial education and guiding you to resources that help you make informed decisions about your money.
+Disclaimer: If you're not currently a client of our firm, it’s important to note that as a CFP® regulated by the Securities and Exchange Commission, I must avoid providing financial advice to non-clients.
+My conversations with Serge families should be considered financial education - guiding you to resources that will help you make informed decisions about your money.